2013 BS45

-' (also written 2013 BS45) is a horseshoe companion to the Earth like 3753 Cruithne.
+' is a horseshoe companion to the Earth like 3753 Cruithne.
 Like Cruithne, it does not orbit the Earth in the normal sense and at times it is on the other side of the Sun, yet it still periodically comes nearer to the Earth in sort of halo orbit before again drifting away.
 While not a traditional natural satellite, it does not quite have normal heliocentric orbit either and these are sometimes called quasi-satellites or horseshoe orbits.

 Discovery, orbit and physical properties

 was discovered by James V. Scotti on 20 January 2013, observing for the Spacewatch project from Kitt Peak (KPNO).
 Its orbit is characterized by low eccentricity (0.084), low inclination (0.77º) and a semi-major axis of 0.993 AU; it is the most Earth-like among those of asteroids moving in Earth-like orbits.
 Upon discovery, it was classified as an Aten asteroid but also an Earth crosser by the Minor Planet Center.
 Its orbit is well determined; as of 26 August 2015, its orbit is based on 96 observations spanning a data-arc of 375 days. has an absolute magnitude of 25.9 which gives a characteristic diameter of 30 m.
 Radar observations indicate that it may be a very rapid rotator with a period of just a few minutes.